San Jose Scale

 Crawler movement begins sometime between mid-May and mid-June.
 Dark double-sided sticky tape should be used to monitor for emerging crawlers.
 A small amount of tape is applied tightly around a scaffold limb after removing surface debris with sandpaper.
 A limb with a known infestation should be selected.
 Crawlers will appear as extremely small flattened yellowish insects which can be seen with a hand lens on the tape (especially around the edges).
 Within two days, the crawlers will find a permanent resting spot where they will feed and begin to secrete a protective waxy covering.
 There are two generations each year.

-Effective control of San Jose Scale in apples is obtained with dormant oil sprays and a late spring insecticide spray aimed at the immature crawler, stage.
+Effective control of San Jose scale in apples is obtained with dormant oil sprays.
+Insecticide sprays either target the immature scales at the half inch green stage of bud development or a late spring insecticide spray aimed at the immature crawler stage.
 Sprays directed against crawlers also protect fruit from infestation.
-Sprays should be timed about one week after the first crawlers are seen.
-If populations are heavy, a second application two weeks after the first should be used.
-These applications aimed at the crawlers have little effect on the adult scales.
-Because San Jose Scale occur on all parts of the tree, spray coverage as well as are very critical to effective control.
+This spray should be timed about one week after the first crawlers are seen.
+Applications aimed at the crawlers have little effect on the adult scales.
+Because San Jose scale occur on all parts of the tree, spray coverage as well as timing are very critical to effective control.
 Although there is a second generation later in the summer, crawlers emerge over an extended period of time making insecticidal control of this generation impractical.

 For more information on reduced insecticide apple management programs, see ENTFact 201, Controlling Apple Pests.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.

 Of course, ALWAYS READ AND FOLLOW LABEL DIRECTIONS FOR SAFE USE OF ANY PESTICIDE!